-Our Leeds Alarm Receiving Centre is inspected and approved for the monitoring of lone worker devices to BS8484, the code of practice for the provision of lone worker device services, accredited by the National Security Inspectorate.
+Our Leeds & Nottingham Alarm Receiving Centres are inspected and approved for the monitoring of lone worker devices to BS8484, the code of practice for the provision of lone worker device services, accredited by the National Security Inspectorate.

 Lone workers are vulnerable from all aspects of risk and the provision of a lone worker device may assist in summoning an emergency responder to assist when incidents occur that requires assistance from a third party.